 He also thought he saw

 people moving around.
 He had absolutely no idea how that could

 be.
 How could anyone even survive flames like that, let alone be

 moving around.
 With a little squinting, Joe was able to see that,

-although most of the movement down there was actually people, some of
+although most of the movement down there seemed to be people, some of

-of what appeared to be human forms being chased through the
+of what he thought to be human forms being chased through

 flames by demons.
 It was terrifying to understand that

 screams and moans he had been hearing had been coming from all of those